← Back to Blog

 Passwordless Authentication as the New Baseline

-The most significant change underway in identity security is the move to passwordless authentication.
-Instead of relying on knowledge-based secrets, passwordless systems use cryptographic proof of identity.
+The most significant shift in identity security is the move toward passwordless authentication.
+Instead of relying on knowledge‑based secrets, these systems use cryptographic proof of identity.

 - Public/private key cryptography